-Whether curating a design studio’s monograph, photographing a collector’s latest acquisition, writing a house history, advising an architect on brand strategy for social, or consulting on historical accuracy for a movie studio, his groundwork is rigorous research.
+Whether curating a studio’s monograph, photographing a collector’s latest acquisition, writing a house history, advising an architect on strategy for social, or consulting on historical accuracy for a film, rigorous research is the groundwork.

-In Richard’s three decades as an editor of architecture-and-design books and magazines, first in New York, then in Los Angeles, and now in Carmel, he’s held positions including Senior Editor, Architecture, for Forbes Media, where, in 2023, he launched Forbes’ Architecture + Design department.
-At Forbes, Richard ideated and directed the new department’s research-and-outreach processes; selected and recruited its advisory board; adjudicated its “top architects and designers” lists; and wrote the department’s articles.
+In Richard’s three decades in architecture-and-design media, first in New York, then in Los Angeles, and now in Carmel, he’s held positions including Senior Editor, Architecture, for Forbes, where, in 2023, he launched its Architecture + Design department.
+Richard ideated and directed the new department’s research-and-outreach processes; selected and recruited its advisory board; adjudicated its “top architects and designers” lists; and authored the department’s articles.

 Earlier, Richard was Senior Architecture Editor, Architectural Digest (Paige Rense Noland, Editor-in-Chief); Senior Editor, Architecture + Design, Harry N. Abrams Publishers; Architecture Editor, Rizzoli International Publications; and Director, Architects & Designers Book Service and Antiques & Collectibles Book Club.
 At Amazon.com, in Seattle, Richard was the editor of the book divisions of Arts & Photography; Home & Garden; and Travel.